Marc-Antoine Eidous

-Marc-Antoine Eidous (c.1724 – c.1790) was a French writer, translator and Encyclopedist born in Marseilles.
+Marc-Antoine Eidous (1715–c.1790) was a French writer, translator and Encyclopedist born in Marseille.

+Marc-Antoine Eidous – or Eydoux – was born in Marseille on 18 February 1715 and was baptised the next day at St. Martin.
+His death date remains to be checked.

 His translations included works on the subjects of philosophy, travel and agriculture by English and Scottish authors: